mikeobrien/Bender/README.md

 Bender
 =============

-Bender is a simple xml de/serialization library for .NET.
-Unlike the `XmlSerializer` and `DataContractSerializer`, Bender gives you complete control over how values are de/serialized.
-Bender is ~%15 faster than the `XmlSerializer`.
+Bender is a simple xml and json de/serialization library for .NET.
+Unlike the `JavaScriptSerializer`, `XmlSerializer` and `DataContractSerializer`, Bender gives you complete control over how values are de/serialized.
+Bender is ~%10 faster than the `XmlSerializer` and `JavaScriptSerializer`.

 Install
 ------------